The Fubini Theorem for Normal Lie Subgroups of Index $2n$: Introduction

-for fixed $\lambda \in \Gamma_-$.
+because $\Gamma_+ \subsetneq \Gamma$.
+Also, note that $\Gamma_-$ is a homogeneous space.
 This version of the theorem has applications in recent work, one of which we can mention \cite{zeli2013}.

-The motivation to study Fubini's Theorem came to study the Lorentz orthogonal group.
-This group has four connected components and presents important properties in invariant theory (\cite{oliveiraaspectos} and \cite{manoel2019equivariant}) and in Eisntein's relativity physics (\cite{einstein1905} and \cite{minkowski1909}).
-The paper of Carmeli \cite{carmeli1986rotational}, illustrates the application of Lorentz orthogonal group in relativity physics.
-Since the Lorentz group has four connected components, it can be written as the semi-direct product of a four index normal subgroup with the cartesian product of two involution subgroups.
-Therefore, it is often necessary to apply Fubini's theorem to the integral calculation in subgroups of index larger than two.
+Our motivation to study the Fubini theorem came from the Lorentz orthogonal group.
+This group has four connected components and presents important properties in invariant theory (\cite{oliveiraaspectos} and \cite{manoel2019equivariant}) and in Einstein's relativity physics (\cite{einstein1905} and \cite{minkowski1909}).
+The paper of \cite{carmeli1986rotational} illustrates the application of Lorentz orthogonal group in relativity physics.
+Since the Lorentz group has four connected components, it can be written as the semi-direct product normal subgroup of index $4$ with the cartesian product of two involution subgroups.
+Therefore, it is often necessary to apply Fubini theorem to the integral calculation in normal subgroups of index larger than $2$.

-This paper is organized as follows: in Section 2, we present the basic concepts on which we can approach this theorem as the theory of representation Lie group and Haar integral.
-We begin Section 3 by presenting an important algebraic result, namely \begin{proposicao}[\cite{oliveiraaspectos}] Let $\Gamma$ be a Lie group and $\Sigma$ a normal subgroup of $\Gamma$.
-Suppose that where $\gamma_1, \gamma_2 \in \Gamma \setminus \Sigma$ are distinct.
-Then \end{proposicao} This result allows us to make a new proof of the Generalized Fubini Theorem for Lie subgroups of even index. \begin{theorem}\nonumber Let $\Gamma$ be a compact Lie group and $\Gamma_+ \subset \Gamma$ a subgroup of even index $2n$ in $\Gamma$.
-For any $f: \Gamma \to \mathbb{R}$ continuous we have
+This paper is organized as follows: In Section 2, we present the basic concepts in which we can approach this theorem as the representation theory of Lie group and Haar integral.
+We begin Section 3 by presenting an important algebraic result, namely Proposition \ref{corsemidireto}: